 3. Can Acupuncture Turn Breech Babies?

 A technique used along with acupuncture is known to work in this regard.
 It is termed as moxibustion.
 What it does is make use of the moxa herb that is put together in a stick, resembling a cigar.
 This is then allowed to gradually smoulder over the acupuncture point of the little toe.
 80% results have revealed breech babies to attain an optimal position after this procedure.
+However, please involve your gynaecologist before and during the procedure.

-4. Can Acupuncture Help to Induce Labor?
+4. Can Acupuncture Help to Induce Labour?

 Yes, but this is only opted for when the delivery has been delayed and the doctor recommends a go-ahead for inducing labour.
 At times, acupuncture might work rather quickly in inducing labour, or it might even take a few days.
 It also helps reduce the pain which provides a boost of strength during delivery, or it can help restart contractions, should a mother get exhausted during labour.